 One of the key benefits of the system for Holkham was the need for very little operator attention.
-There has been almost nothing for an operator to do at the plant this last decade short of mowing the grass in the summer.
+There has been almost nothing for an operator to do at the plant this last couple decades short of mowing the grass in the summer.
 Equipment maintenance includes inspections every 3-4 months.
 Not much else is required, making the operator's job truly part time!

 Stephen Twyford from the Estate’s Land & Property Department commented:

 "The installation of the Accel-o-Fac® sewage treatment system at Holkham in 2006 enforced our ethos of becoming an environmentally sustainable Estate and Community.
 The system continues to provide a low cost and low maintenance solution to wastewater treatment for Holkham Village with additional capacity for any needed future increase.
 The fact that there is no associated sewage odours meant that the system could be located relatively near to the village, and, after 10 years of use, no sludge removal has been needed."

 There was another advantage to this option.
 By providing a superior, more stabilised effluent, the Accel-o-Fac® system provides irrigation quality water at an extraordinarily low cost.